batect/batect/docs/content/tips/Performance.md

 ## I/O performance

 !!! tip "tl;dr"
-    If you're seeing slow build times under batect on macOS or Windows, using batect's caches as well as volume mount options such as `cached` might help
+    If you're seeing slow build times on macOS or Windows, using batect's caches as well as volume mount options such as `cached` might help

 Docker requires features only found in the Linux kernel, and so on macOS and Windows, Docker Desktop runs a lightweight Linux virtual machine to host Docker.
 However, while this works perfectly fine for most situations, there is some overhead involved in operations